Tips and tricks for beginners on the Camino de Santiago

 For them and for you, if it’s the first time you’ve done the Camino de Santiago, we’ve written this step-by-step guide about how to prepare for the Camino de Santiago for pilgrimage to Santiago.
 We have also developed a list of basic tips, which you will find below, for beginners on the Camino de Santiago.

-They are not big secrets, but they will be useful on the way for sure.
-Pilgrimage is simple, but it will be even easier and rewarding if you pay attention to the following tips to complete the Camino de Santiago.
+There are no great secrets, but surely they will be useful to you on the Camino de Santiago if it is the first time you do it.
+Pilgrimage is simple, but it will be even easier and more rewarding, if you pay attention to the following advice for doing the Camino de Santiago.

 Follow the yellow arrows

 Many pilgrims who have never set foot on a pilgrimage route are afraid of getting lost along the way.
 The truth is that orienting yourself on the Camino de Santiago is quite simple, even for beginners.
 It’s unusual to get lost.
 Just follow the yellow arrows!

 These were devised by Elías Valiña in 1984, signalling with them the Camino Frances.
 In this way, the yellow arrows have become an icon of the Camino.
 If you want to know more about this famous icon of the Camino de Santiago, so that even if you are a beginner you are the most expert of the route, check out the article that we dedicate to Jacobean symbols.

 Do you want to see the symbols yourself?
 The Camino de Santiago from Sarria awaits you with its green landscapes, pleasant walks and a magnificent atmosphere in which you can share with other pilgrims.
 Give us more information about your travel plan and let us take care of making it happen.